sebastianneu/BirghtSpace_DMS/docs/guide/jos.md

 ##### Reports

-* Estimation approaches to downscale policy information from FADN (Chapter 5 in D3.1 Report on stocktake of requirements and technical specifications for the LUM policy database - [LAMASUS project]) [link_explanation1]
+* Estimation approaches to downscale policy information from FADN (Chapter 5 in [D3.1 Report on stocktake of requirements and technical specifications for the LUM policy database] - [LAMASUS project])

 ##### Article